barthelemymp/Quantum_MC/README.md

     *contains the file .txt QMCENERG
-    *contains the scripts than show the graphs ThvsComp *loop_result.ipynb computes the autocorrelation graph
+    *contains the scripts than show the graphs ThvsComp *loop_result.ipynb computes the autocorrelation graph *local_result contains graphs made with results of montecarlo using local loves

 * documentation
   * contains documentation used along the project